fullstackatbrown/here/README.md

     courseCode: string             # course's course code
     term: string                   # semester this course is offered
     gradeOptions: []string         # list of grade options for the course default: [completed, incomplete, ungraded]
-    students: map[int]int          # map from studentIDs to sectionIDs
+    students: map[string]string    # map from studentIDs to sectionIDs
     surveyID: string               # id of the survey attached to this course
     <b>sections (sub-collection)</b>
         id: string                                # unique id of the section
         day: string                               # the day this section runs
         startTime: string                         # the time the section starts
         endTime: string                           # the time the section ends
         location: string                          # where the section takes place
-        sectionCapacity: int                # max section capacity
+        capacity: int                             # max section capacity
         numStudentsEnrolled: int                  # how full the current section is
         enrolledStudents: []string                # studentIDs enrolled in the section
-        swappedInStudents: map[int][]int    # maps assignmentIDs to studentIDs that swap into this section
+        swappedInStudents: map[string][]string    # maps assignmentIDs to studentIDs that swap into this section
-        swappedOutStudents: map[int]int     # maps assignmentIDs to studentIDs that swapped out of this section
+        swappedOutStudents: map[string][]string   # maps assignmentIDs to studentIDs that swapped out of this section
     <b>assignments (sub-collection)</b>
         id: string                          # unique assignment id
         name: string                        # name of the assignment